PKN-AUTDE/excal/README.md

         pm.register(PLUGIN_NAME, customVisitor)
 ```

+There are two ways to provide Plugins.
+The preferred one is to Create as a standalone python Package, an example will be linked here soon.
-Additionally the plugin needs to be registered in the plugins.json file.
+The other way is to put the Plugin in the plugins folder and register it in the plugins.json file.

 ```
     {